jonathanjoelneptune/fantasy-football-conquest/chronicles/week-02.md

-This is excellent context for Week 2 and for the season-long Chronicle.
-I’ll carry the division structure, relationships, newcomer stories, and defending-champion history forward, but use them as occasional narrative threads rather than forcing them into every matchup.

-Week 2 actually has a particularly strong natural theme: **every matchup was an intra-division war.** The West fought the West three times, and the East fought the East three times.
-On top of that, Apollo’s Archers and Winged Victory Formation faced each other as the league’s married couple, the defending champion Beer Goggles was trying to recover from the Week 1 heartbreak, Hercules was trying to begin his first season 2-0, and true first-time fantasy player BeginnersRuck was trying to follow his Week 1 victory.

-I think the chapter should be:

 # The Chronicle of Week 2 — The Wars Within

 *Before Olympus could be conquered, its armies first turned their weapons upon their own.*